-Anselm summarized this reason for the Incarnation of Christ: "So the Father desired the death of the Son, because he was not willing that the world should be saved in any other way, except by man's doing so great a thing as that which I have mentioned [he means, restoring obedience].
-And this, since none could accomplish it, availed as much with the Son, who so earnestly desired the salvation of man, as if the Father had commanded him to die; and, therefore, as the Father gave him commandment, so he did, and the cup which the Father gave to him he drank, being obedient unto death."
+Anselm summarized this reason for the Incarnation of Christ: "So the Father desired the death of the Son, because He was not willing that the world should be saved in any other way, except by man's doing so great a thing as that which I have mentioned [he means, restoring obedience].
+And this, since none could accomplish it, availed as much with the Son, Who so earnestly desired the salvation of man, as if the Father had commanded Him to die; and, therefore, as the Father gave Him commandment, so He did, and the cup which the Father gave to Him He drank, being obedient unto death."

-Because of His obedience, and as the culmination of it, Jesus has been exalted to the right hand of God and received a Kingdom and glory and honor (cf. Dan.
-7.9-14).
+Because of His obedience-active and passive-and as the culmination of it, Jesus has been exalted to the right hand of God and has received a Kingdom and glory and honor (cf. Dan.
+7.9-14; Ps.
+110).
 Now He is advancing His rule on earth as it is in heaven (Phil.
-2.5-11), giving His Kingdom to His saints, who inherit and rule in it forever.
-(Dan.
+2.5-11), giving His Kingdom to His saints, who inherit and rule in it forever (Dan.
 7.18-27).
 The obedience of Jesus Christ our King cancels our sins and provides a power for righteousness by which we are increasingly transformed into His image as His Word and Spirit work in us (Phil.
 2.13; 2 Cor.
 3.12-18).

 As Jesus obeyed the Father, fulfilling all righteousness, so all who believe in Him are called to obey His Word as well, not that they might earn salvation, but that, being saved, they might participate in the life of Christ by the power of His Spirit, and thus know full and abundant life in Him.
-Through the obedience of Christ we are saved, and through the obedience of Christ we obey, unto righteousness, peace, and joy in the Holy Spirit, precisely according to God's eternal plan.
+Through the obedience of Christ, we are saved, and through the obedience of Christ we obey, unto righteousness, peace, and joy in the Holy Spirit, precisely according to God's eternal plan.